- Unified AI Gateway - Single interface for 1600+ LLMs with API key management. (not just OpenAI & Anthropic)

 Step 5: Deploy & Monitor

 After distributing API keys to your engineering teams, your enterprise-ready n8n setup is ready to go.
 Each developer can now use their designated API keys with appropriate access levels and budget controls.
-Apply your governance setup using the integration steps from earlier sections Monitor usage in Portkey dashboard:
+Apply your governance setup using the integration steps from earlier sections Monitor usage in Portkey dashboard:- Cost tracking by engineering team

-Now that you have enterprise-grade n8n setup, let’s explore the comprehensive features Portkey provides to ensure secure, efficient, and cost-effective AI operations.
+Now that you have enterprise-grade n8n setup, let’s explore the comprehensive features Portkey provides to ensure secure, efficient, and cost-effective AI operations.1.
+Comprehensive Metrics

 Using Portkey you can track 40+ key metrics including cost, token usage, response time, and performance across all your LLM providers in real time.
 You can also filter these metrics based on custom metadata that you can set in your configs.
 Learn more about metadata here.

 Portkey’s logging dashboard provides detailed logs for every request made to your LLMs.
-These logs include:
+These logs include:- Complete request and response tracking

 in your default config